PBearson/ESP32_Secure_Boot_Tutorial/README.md

 idf.py bootloader
 ```

 The bootloader is prefixed with the SHA-512 digest that the ROM uses to verify the bootloader.
 The build system can generate this digest since we supply the secure boot signing key (which is used to derive the secure bootloader key).
 Recall that the digest should be stored at offset 0x0 in the flash.
-Therefore, we now need to upload the bootlaoder to address 0x0:
+Therefore, we now need to upload the bootloader to address 0x0:

 ```
 esptool.py write_flash 0x0 build/bootloader/bootloader-reflash-digest.bin